RCConnolly/Jackal_Velodyne_Duke/navigation/README.md

   roslaunch jackal_viz view_robot.launch config:=navigation
   ```

-  Try to click on the 2D navigation and set the goal point behind an obstacle, you will see that Jackal follows a straight path and **collide** into the obstacle.
+  If you try to click on the 2D navigation and set the goal point behind an obstacle, you will see that Jackal follows a straight path and **collides** into the obstacle.
 Since `move_base` is designed to handle both static and dynamic obstacles, we realize there is something wrong with the interface between `Jackal navigation` and `move_base`.

   * **Add pointcloud_to_laserscan.**